belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - RemoteSigning IBZ: Verify if a person can sign in their own name
 - VotingEligibility: Determine petition rights and administrative municipality
-- InternetGamingValidation: National Lottery age verification For more information we refer to the consolidated slidedeck on slide:
+- InternetGamingValidation: National Lottery age verification

+**For more information we refer to the consolidated slidedeck on slide: 28-32**

 ### 5. MAGDA / Digitaal Vlaanderen - Lieven Verreycken